Linear AI search audit

 Methodology + reproducibility

-Citare's Brand Radar audit shape: 10 queries × 5 platforms = 50 dispatches in week 2026-W22.
+Citare's Brand Radar audit shape: 10 queries × 5 platforms = 50 dispatches per round.
 Linear-audit personas: P1 Engineering Manager (Series-B SaaS, 25-80 engineers), P2 Technical Product Manager (engineering-adjacent), P3 IC Engineer / Adoption Champion.
 Query mix: 3 category (anti-prime, no "Linear" in query) + 3 comparison (Linear vs Jira / GitHub Issues / Asana) + 2 branded + 2 JTBD (anti-prime).
-Round 1 dispatch ran 2026-05-26; 41 cells captured (Claude refused 3 cells with non-recommendation responses, AIO returned no-result on 2 cells; remaining 41 parsed via Sonnet subagent).

 Two custom fields:

 mentions_speed_or_keyboard— TRUE only if response specified Linear's speed or keyboard-first differentiator (not generic "fast").
-Headline hypothesis: invisible.
-Reality: 71% visible.
-Inverted.mentions_mcp_or_api— TRUE if response surfaced Linear's MCP server or API on its own initiative.
-Result: 0/38.
+R1: 71%.
+R2: 77%.
+Hypothesis (invisible) inverted both rounds.mentions_mcp_or_api— TRUE if response surfaced Linear's MCP server or API on its own initiative.
+R1: 0/38.
+R2: 0/47.
 Cross-brand consistency with the Notion audit (15% organic MCP surface).
+Two-brand, two-round replication.

 Methodology consistent with the Notion audit — same 5-platform dispatch shape, same anti-prime discipline, same Sonnet subagent parse pipeline.
 Replicable in 90 minutes by any team running the same query mix.